 A query for “establish offline presence for ecommerce store” showed only about 5 million results.
 Not quite so hot, but no less important as the chart below indicates—a total of 27% of shoppers shop only offline or mostly offline.

 Business networking events

-You or your staff can attend events hosted by others, such as the Chamber of Commerce, Business Network International (BNI), or locally sponsored trade-specific events.
+Owners and staff can attend events hosted by others, such as the Chamber of Commerce, Business Network International (BNI), or locally sponsored trade-specific events.

 Sponsor local events

-Host your own event
+Host an event

 Use direct mail and print